-- Make a commitment: Decide that youth deserve support to help them develop into contributing adults.
+- Make a commitment: Decide that young people deserve support to help them develop into contributing adults.
 Live the motto, “it is up to me” and don’t look back.

 - Get their updates: Most legislators provide weekly or monthly updates to their constituents.
 Visit their legislative page and sign up for email updates.

-- Stay connected: Keep them updated on the needs of youth in your community.
-There are ample stories about youth in the news that you can share with legislators along with other opportunities that will let you stay connected with legislators on a regular basis.
+- Stay connected: Keep them updated on the needs of young people in your community.
+There are ample stories about them in the news that you can share with legislators along with other opportunities that will let you stay connected with legislators on a regular basis.

 We have a fundamental problem in communities across Minnesota.
-We have an accepted practice of letting youth fail and then spend billions on Adult Intervention.
-If this upside down problem is ever to be fundamentally fixed, youth workers need to own the problem.
+We have an accepted practice of letting our young people fail and then we spend billions annually on Adult Intervention.
+If this upside down problem is ever to be fundamentally fixed – youth workers need to own the problem.
 We can no longer wait for someone else to broker a better situation.
 It is up to each and every one of us.

-The first step is to ensure our legislators have a go-to relationship with a youth worker.
+The first step is to ensure our legislators have a go-to relationship with a trusted constituent like you.
 This has to be our individual goal as well as our collective goal in Minnesota and in each state.
-The more go-to relationships we have with legislators, the better off our youth will be.
+The more go-to relationships we have with legislators, the better off our young people will be.

 If not you as the go-to constituent for Youth Intervention, then who?
 Why not you?